davidhalter/jedi/docs/docs/development.rst

 ------------

 This page tries to address the fundamental demand for documentation of the
-|jedi| interals.
+|jedi| internals.
 Understanding a dynamic language is a complex task.
 Especially
 because type inference in Python can be a very recursive task.
 Therefore |jedi|
 couldn't get rid of complexity.
 I know that **simple is better than complex**, but unfortunately it sometimes requires complex solutions to understand complex